A sea-launched sub-orbital

 DELTA CLIPPER (DC-X, DC-XA, CLIPPER GRAHAM)

-The Delta Clipper was a proposed
+The Delta Clipper

 McDonnell Douglas